codeblech/add_drop_alert/README.md

 ### Gmail
 Oauth tokens need to be saved in each workflow run for the subsequent runs.
-I haven't implemented that yet.
+We haven't implemented that yet.

 ### Whatsapp
+Why use whatsapp tho?
-Whatsapp doesn't work right now through Github actions because the API access is shit.
+Whatsapp doesn't work right now through Github actions because their API access is very developer unfriendly.

 <del>
 1. Follow the steps [here](https://developers.facebook.com/docs/whatsapp/cloud-api/get-started) and create all the meta and FaceBook accounts needed to interact with WhatsApp programatically.